-https://idunion.org/?lang=en
+15 https://idunion.org/?lang=en

-- Data space administration, organisation and guidance building blocks: data space boards, overarching cooperation agreements, continuity models and specific regulations for each data space. - Strategic autonomy, ensuring that NGIoT is designed with European principles.
-Particularly, assuring data sovereignty for Europe, ensuring data stays in the location where it is generated, or that the generator has full control over it. - Accountability, ensuring the data operators are answerable for their processing activities to subjects. - Citizen Science is a key tool for Community Building, and will likely gain more importance during the coming years in the context of open research and development of platforms for the NGIOT with the view to bringing new actors to the table. - Relevant regulations for the design and development of data spaces include GDPR, eIDAS, PSD2, Context Broker and EBSI. - Standardised Ontologies, based on a unified set of principles governing data spaces.

-- Federated data management, connecting databases for multiple storage into a composite virtual database. - Industrial data spaces, combining data across value chains and the industry sector to create a shared ecosystem.
+- An architecture for data spaces which can enable data sharing empowerment, trustworthiness, publication, economy and interoperability, as well as supporting the data space community and engineering flexibility. - Data portability interoperability and allowing users control, as well as the ability to delete the data that operators hold on them, through domain data standards. - Operational data space building blocks for trust: unique identifiers, authorisation registries and setting up trusted parties. - Data space administration, organisation and guidance building blocks: data space boards, overarching cooperation agreements, continuity models and specific regulations for each data space. - Strategic autonomy, ensuring that NGIoT is designed with European principles.
+Particularly, assuring data sovereignty for Europe, ensuring data stays in the location where it is generated, or that the generator has full control over it. - Accountability, ensuring the data operators are answerable for their processing activities to subjects. - Citizen Science is a key tool for Community Building, and will likely gain more importance during the coming years in the context of open research and development of platforms for the NGIoT with the view to bringing new actors to the table. - Relevant regulations for the design and development of data spaces include GDPR, eIDAS, PSD2, Context Broker and EBSI. - Standardised Ontologies, based on a unified set of principles governing data spaces. - 1 Skills - Federated data management, connecting databases for multiple storage into a composite virtual database. - Industrial data spaces, combining data across value chains and the industry sector to create a shared ecosystem.